LubinKerhuel/hugo/content/authors/lubin/_index.md

 Shortening the loopback $\lbrace Simulation \Leftrightarrow Hardware \rbrace$ allows improving algorithms, obtaining better results, and reducing the time to market.

 Most projects use the free [Microchip blockset](https://www.mathworks.com/matlabcentral/fileexchange/71892-mplab-device-blocks-for-simulink) targeting dsPIC, PIC32 and few others micro-controllers.
 Old project are available on my [old website](https://www.kerhuel.eu/wiki/).

-{{% alert warning %}}
-The postings on this site are my own and do not represent Microchip's positions, strategies, or opinions.
-{{% /alert %}}